 Data Science

-As data scientists, we have been given a task to provide a robot the understanding of what a red hat (a fedora) looks like, correctly identify it and act on the object detection.
-You will be fine tuning an already existing object dection model from the YOLO-family (You Only Look Once), on a set of fedora images publicly available.
+As Data Scientists, we have been given a task to provide a robot the understanding of what a red hat (a fedora) looks like, correctly identify it and act on the object detection.
+You will be fine tuning an object dection model from the YOLO-family (You Only Look Once), on a set of fedora images publicly available.
 To achieve this we will use OpenShift AI, an extension to OpenShift that provides a platform for Data Scientists to work with their favourite tools and libraries

 Instantiate Workbench